Updated 01-15-2025

 4. Practical Tips for using HCQ

-The recommended HCQ dose is based on body weight, with the current maximum recommended dose of 5 mg/kg day.
+The recommended HCQ dose is based on body weight.
+The current maximum recommended dose is 5 mg/kg day.
 Keeping at or below the recommended dose reduces the risk of retinal damage.
-You may use this online dosage calculator to check your dose.
+You may use this online dosage calculator to check your starting dose.
 The maximum dose is usually 400 mg/day for larger people.

-You don’t have to cut pills in half if your dose is 300 mg/day.
+You don’t need to cut pills in half (although it's OK to do so) if your dose is 300 mg/day.
 You can alternate days, 400 mg then 200 mg.
-HCQ is extremely long acting so you don’t need to take the same dose each day.
+Because HCQ is extremely long acting, you don’t need to take the same dose each day.
 Some brands now carry 100 mg and 300 mg pills.

 You may find it helpful to take HCQ with food to decrease GI irritation.